 (…) the truth is that we were lying to children” by telling them they would be able to go to university or find skilled work.”
 Employers said: ‘You have a piece of paper that says it, you’re qualified in English and mathematics.
 But you can’t write a business letter, you can’t do basic arithmetic required to work in this store or on this shop floor.

-Ouch, but that was 5 years ago surely, by now, the Conservatives have done something about it?
+Ouch, but that was 5 years ago surely, by now, the Conservatives have done something about it by introducing new qualifications with less emphasis on course work?
 Tory-supporting newspapers like the Daily Mail do not think so:

-A standards agency cannot heavily rely on exam data, as a measure of quality over time, that is subject to such political interference.
-Ofsted must have this confrontation with the DfE because it cannot solely be responsible for quality in a sector that has traditionally had such a cavalier attitude to measuring its outcomes.
+A standards agency cannot heavily rely on exam data, as a measure of quality over time, that is subject to the kind of political interference that results in grade inflation.
+Ofsted has little choice but to have this confrontation with the DfE because it cannot solely be responsible for quality in a sector that has traditionally had such a cavalier, and politically motived, attitude to measuring its outcomes.

 This is the graph I have most often seen to evidence grade inflation.